other Agfa cameras in my collection:

 value conforms to a specific price bracket, because person A picks a price, and person B copies, and so does the next.
 More recently, prices have fallen to £15 to £20 (the same unsold cameras getting relisted), but that's still too much money.
 Finally, in November 2015, a Flash was listed at 99p.
 There were a couple of bids, but I got it for £3.31.
 Awesome!

 I popped some new batteries in my Flash, and gave it a quick try.
 Hoorah, everything seems to be in FWO, and the camera looks like it's had a careful owner.
-I may yet discover something that better deserves the title, but the Flash seems to be the ultimate point and shot: it's adorable.
+I may yet discover something that better deserves the title, but the Flash seems to be the ultimate point and shoot: it's adorable.
 I've said this of a few cameras, but this Agfa Optima Sensor Electronic Flash is now my new first choice travelling companion.